wooyang2018/svp-blockchain/README.md

 go run .
 ```

 The test script will compile `cmd/chain` and set up a cluster of 7 nodes with different ports on the local machine.
-Experiments from `tests/experiments` will be run and health checks will be performed throughout the tests.
+Experiments from `tests/experiments` will be run and health checks will be performed throughput the tests.

 ***NOTE**: Network simulation experiments are only run on the remote linux cluster.*